 About

-This is a blog about my recovery from a bicycle accident and the various injuries (a broken jaw among them) that resulted.
+I'm Adam Merberg.
+I wrote this blog after I had a bicycle accident and thought it might be useful to document the various injuries (a broken jaw among them) that resulted.
 If you have questions about anything you read here, feel free to email me.
+These days, I don't update this blog often because I consider myself to be fully recovered, but I do try to reply to comments and emails.

 Please note that this blog is not a substitute for professional medical advice or treatment.
 If you have reason to believe that you have broken your jaw, you should see a doctor.